adityasingh770-protonmail/fsd_assessment/README.md

 ## 🤝 Contributing

-This is an assignment project.
+This is an individual project.
 Contributions are not expected.

 ## 📄 License